lamthuyvo/cuny-advanced-data-journalism/exercise-files/installations/installation_party.md

 ```
 python3 --version
 ```
-The result should be:
+The result should be a version of Python3 (it can be higher than the result below, most important thing is that it's Python3 and upwards!):
 ```
-Python 3.7.0
+Python 3.9.0
 ```
 ### Pip